Developer Guide

 Aspect: Search conditions

-• Alternative 1(Current choice): It will search for Event by the name or date entered.
+- Alternative 1(Current choice): It will search for

-• Cons: If the user input contains some common strings like “and” or “the”, there will be too many results shown to the user.
+Eventin the does not match it skips to the nextEventinstead of checking other conditions. - Cons: If the user input contains some common strings like “and” or “the”, there will be too many results shown to the user.

-• Pros: There will not be too many results when the user input includes common strings like “The” or “and”.
+Eventwhose information matches all the conditions provided by user input.- Pros: There will not be too many results when the user input includes common strings like “The” or “and”.

-• Cons: Since it’s a linear search, therefore, the bigger the data size, the longer the search, especially with more conditions to check.
+- Cons: Since it’s a linear search, therefore, the bigger the data size, the longer the search, especially with more conditions to check.

 3.4.4.
 Displaying countdown to upcoming events CommandEventCountdown